 Lawyers with criminal records have a duty of candor and transparency.
 This means they must be honest with potential clients about their past and any potential conflicts of interest.
 This includes disclosing their criminal history and any relevant information that could affect their ability to represent the client effectively.
 This transparency is essential to ensure that clients are fully informed and can make informed decisions about their representation.

-Baca Juga : Criminal Lawyer in Hackensack NJ: Your Legal Advocate
+Baca Juga : Best Criminal Lawyer in Des Moines: Your Guide to Legal Representation

 Ethical Dilemmas Faced by Lawyers with Criminal Records, Can you become a lawyer with a criminal record